destructuredmbse/davidcopperfield/README.md

 ## The data

-There's an encrypted zip file `/data/data.zip` with a dump of the database (`data.dump`).
+There's an encrypted zip file `/data/database.zip` with a dump of the database.
 Unzip this (the Theatre Royal has the password) and use the the Gel CLI to import the dump into your target instance:

-`gel restore --all data.dump/ --dsn <target dsn>`
+`gel restore --all path-to-database/ --dsn <target dsn>`

 Replace <target dsn> with the Gel database's DSN.